TechMantra/business-listing-plugin/README.md

 Add the leads to a WhatsApp group manually or via third-party integration services.

 ## New Business registration form Usage
-Create a New Page: In your WordPress admin, create a new page where you want to display the business signup form.
+You can create a New Page: In your WordPress admin, you can create a new page to display the business signup form.
 Add Shortcode: Add the shortcode [business_signup_form] to the content of this page.